-Function Description Select a partition You must select a partition whose contents you want to display.
+Function Description 1 Select a partition You must select a partition whose contents you want to display or edit.
 The map takes a few seconds to build the contents.
-Default partitions are based on the fixed map.
-Currently displayed partition Name of the current partition.
+Default partitions are based on the fixed map and can be edited or resized.
+See Edit Partitions.
+2 Currently displayed partition Name of the current partition.
 See Select a partition.
-Show Register Address as Select whether to display addresses in hexadecimal or decimal.
-Item View only.
-Block name or signal/variable name.
-Parameter Name View only.
-If the item is a function block this is the parameter name.
+3 Show Register Address as Select whether to display addresses in hexadecimal or decimal.
+4 Item Filter Select the type of item (block, signal tag, etc.) whose parameters you want to assign to the map.
+Items of this type will then be listed as choices under the Item column.
+For example, if you select Loops then all your configuration's loop blocks will be listed under the Item column when you click there.

+Function Description 5 ltem Click on any address under the Item column.
+All items of the Item Filter type will be listed.
+(If no items of the filter type are in your configuration the list will be empty.)
+Click the item you want to add to the address.
+If you are adding a function block it will display a checklist of parameters from which to choose.
+Click here for details.
+If you are adding system parameters you must add them by clicking an address; they can't be dragged from the Configuration tab.
+6 Parameter Name If the item is a function block this is the parameter name.
+Click on this field to see a list of that item's other parameters from which to choose, if reassignment is desired.
 If the item is a signal tag or variable this is the tag name.
-Description Read only.
+Click to see a list of other signal tags or variables from which to choose.
+ATTENTION: when you assign a different parameter here, the Data Type does not automatically change, you must manually change to the correct Data Type for the parameter.
+7 Description Read only.
 Description of signal tag or variable.
-Data Type View only.
-Choices: Unsigned 16 Signed 16 Unsigned 32 (requires 2 registers) Signed 32 (requires 2 registers) Float 32 (requires 2 registers) If 2 registers are required the higher register is grayed out and not assignable.Note: For signals and variables, when changing data type from float 32 to integer 16, keep in mind the decimal point location.
-For example, 1000.1 translates to 10001.Note: For function blocks, when changing data type from float 32 to integer 16, the value is rounded.
+8 Data Type Choices: Unsigned 16 Signed 16 Unsigned 32 (requires 2 registers) Signed 32 (requires 2 registers) Float 32 (requires 2 registers) If 2 registers are required the higher register is grayed out and not assignable.
+Note: For signals and variables, when changing data type from float 32 to integer 16, keep in mind the decimal point location.
+For example, 1000.1 translates to 10001.
+Note: For function blocks, when changing data type from float 32 to integer 16, the value is rounded.
 For example, 1000.1 translates to 1000 and 1000.5 translates to 1001.
-Decimals Read only.
+9 Decimals Read only.
 Decimal places of signal tag or variable.
-R/W View only.
-Type of access to the parameter.
-ReadWriteRead/Write Register Number of the address in decimal or hex.
+10 R/W Type of access to the parameter.
+Read Write Read/Write 11 Configuration Tab This tab shows all configured items.
+Click and drag an item from here to an address under the map's Item column.
+Not all items can be assigned to an address.
+Dragging a function block will display its checklist of parameters from which to choose.
+Click here for details.